 Keep in mind, as with any financing service, approval cannot be guaranteed for either the consumer or the merchant.
 Only once an application is submitted and reviewed, then this determination can be made.

 Next, you will have to decide how you want to receive funds.
-Is it more important for you to receive funds directly from the third-party lender ?
-Or do you believe receiving funds from your customer would prove to be more effortless.
+Is it more important for you to receive funds directly from a third-party lender?
+Or do you believe receiving funds from your customer would prove to be more effortless?
 Most merchants understand that receiving funds directly from a partnered lender would be the most seamless.
 This option can prove to be more trustworthy in making sure a purchase is successful.

 However, there is a downside to this option.
 Along with a more strict application process, you would also run into additional merchant fees.
 Financiers charge merchants to use their direct-to-merchant consumer financing.
 Think of it as a service or convenience fee.

 Lastly, consider this.
 When offering financing, customers automatically see this opportunity as a more affordable option.
 Because of this, you may be able to increase your prices with the same result.
-Once unaffordable goods are now seen as less daunting.
+Goods that were once unaffordable are now seen as less daunting.
 Because splitting the total into smaller payments over time is easier on monthly budgets.

 Therefore, you can increase prices for the same goods and services.
 Monthly payments may only increase by a few dollars.
 This makes consumers less concerned compared to seeing the total price upfront increase by a few hundred dollars.